Master’s Degree Requirements

 During the period before candidacy, graduate students are advised by the graduate program coordinator or advisor as assigned at the time of admission.
 Students should form the graduate advisory committee no later than the second semester in which coursework is undertaken.
 For students in a thesis option, the advisory committee also serves as the thesis committee and is responsible for guiding the student through the thesis research and writing, as well as accepting or rejecting the manuscript.
 The committee will assist the candidate in planning the program of study and research.
 It must be composed of at least three (3) faculty members who hold graduate faculty status; the committee chair must hold member or senior member status.
-In warranted circumstances, a fourth committee member who does not have graduate faculty status may be added if the Dean of the School of Graduate Studies approves the individual for a temporary graduate faculty appointment.
+In warranted circumstances, a fourth committee member who does not have graduate faculty status may be added if the Dean of the College of Graduate and Continuing Studies approves the individual for a temporary graduate faculty appointment.

 The advisory committee is responsible for administering the comprehensive examination to the master’s candidate and certifying that the candidate has completed all requirements in the program for the master’s degree.

 If changes in the composition of the advisory committee are needed, an approval form, available at the College of Graduate and Continuing Studies office, must be completed.
 It requires signatures of the retiring member(s), replacement member(s), the committee chair, the department chair, and the Dean of the College of Graduate and Continuing Studies.